|Physics Is NP Hard|

 Here the basic idea is explained.
 Take a general expression for the possible dynamics and deduce the parameters from snapshots of the system at various times.
 What you have is a problem where you are given the initial state s(0) and as many snapshots s(t) as you require.
 From this data you have to deduce the parameters of the master equation which is a search problem.
 A simpler form of the question illustrates why it so difficult.
 Given just one snapshot work out if it could have been generated by valid dynamics from the original state.
 Notice that this question just requires that you find a single equation that could have generated the time development - given we have only one snapshot there could be many.
 The problem becomes NP-hard because the forward calculation from equation to development involves ex but going back the other way, i.e. from development to equation involves log x, which in the complex domain is multivalued.
 You have to search for the correct selection of values that give you the result.

-It turn out that this search is equivalent to the 3SAT problem, which involves assigning a set of values to three variable in a logical expression to make it true.
-The 3SAT problem is NP-hard and so the task of finding the dynamics from the snapshots is also NP-hard.
+It turns out that this search is equivalent to the 3SAT problem, which involves assigning a set of values to three variable in a logical expression to make it true.
+The 3SAT problem is NP-complete and so the task of finding the dynamics from the snapshots is NP-hard as 3SAT can be reduced to it in polynomial time but it is not necessarily in NP.

 The argument holds for both classical and quantum systems, so deducing the equations from full data on a system is NP-hard.